-The AiR Blog
+The Allies in Recovery Blog

 Positive reinforcement, as basic and childlike as that sounds, is a motivating force for progress.
 Speaking to someone’s goodness despite their wrong choices unlocks their worth.
 “You’re not a bad person, you’re just headed in a bad direction.”
 Or maybe “You shouldn’t be ashamed of yourself, maybe just aware of faulty patterns so you can choose different ones.”
 That’s a great way to start motivating someone.
 Versus, “I told you so, you ought to be ashamed of yourself.”